ckapak/sei-project-4/README.md

 This was my final solo project on the Software Engineering Immersive course at General Assembly.

+**A Quiet Place to Bee.LDN** is an app where users can search for a quiet place to study by postcode in London and by the facilities they require: WiFi, comfy sofas, desks, charging plugs, and onsite cafe.

+I got my inspiration from project three ('Out and About' events) where our group was unable to find a suitable place to study in London.
+I couldn't find a website that had a list with more than ten places with user reviews - so this was a great opportunity to create something myself!

 ## Brief

 To plan and build a full-stack application by making my own backend and frontend in one-week.
 The app must use a Python Django API (Django REST) to serve data from a Postgres database.
 This must incorporate a separate frontend which is built with React.